vlfeat/matconvnet/README.md

 ## Usage

 Please see the [reference PDF manual](matconvnet-manual.pdf) for technical details.
-There are several examples provided for your convenience
+There are several examples provided for your convenience.

 ### Pre-trained networks